marbl/canu/documentation/source/tutorial.rst

 `celera-assembler <Celera Assembler>`_.

 Canu can be run using hardware of nearly any shape or size, anywhere from laptops to computational grids with thousands of nodes.
-Obviouisly, larger assemblies will take a long time to compute on laptops, and smaller assemblies can't take advantage of hundreds of nodes, so what is being assembled plays some part in determining what hardware can be effectively used.
+Obviously, larger assemblies will take a long time to compute on laptops, and smaller assemblies can't take advantage of hundreds of nodes, so what is being assembled plays some part in determining what hardware can be effectively used.